-Minimising carbon emissions and ensuring climate change and adaptation issues are embedded in the Local Plan terms of the site selection, the orientation of buildings on a site, site layout, and the design of the buildings, the type and source of building materials using the fabric first approach and ultimately, how a particular building will be used by the end occupiers.
+Minimising carbon emissions and ensuring climate change and adaptation issues are embedded in the Local Plan

+In order to respond to the council's climate emergency declaration, applicants will be required to provide evidence on how carbon neutrality issues have been fully integrated into scheme as part of the design process.
+This starts at the initial project inception stage in terms of the site selection, the orientation of buildings on a site, site layout, and the design of the buildings, the type and source of building materials using the fabric first approach and ultimately, how a particular building will be used by the end occupiers.